jameshfisher/jameshfisher.com/_posts/2017-05-04-white-to-alpha.md

 ---
-title: "White to alpha"
+title: White to alpha
-justification: "Vidrio was originally going to use a white-to-alpha composition"
+justification: Vidrio was originally going to use a white-to-alpha composition
 draft: true
+tags: []
 ---